 The per capita income in East Setauket in 2018 was $72,430, which is wealthy relative to New York and the nation.
 This equates to an annual income of $289,720 for a family of four.

 East Setauket is a somewhat ethnically-diverse town.
 The people who call East Setauket home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Setauket residents report their race to be White, followed by Asian.
-Important ancestries of people in East Setauket include Irish, German, Polish, and English.
+Important ancestries of people in East Setauket include Italian, Irish, German, English, and Polish.

 The most common language spoken in East Setauket is English.
 Other important languages spoken here include Chinese and Spanish.